hhas/appleeventbridge/AppleEventBridge/doc-source/5 objc-ae-type-mappings.md

 The Apple Event Manager defines many other AE types whose names and codes are defined by AppleEventBridge for completeness.
 A few of these types are of occasional interest to users, the rest can simply be ignored.
 In most cases, values of these types will be represented by `NSAppleEventDescriptor` instances as AppleEventBridge doesn't automatically convert them.

-[TO DO: AEB includes support for unit types, though these are poorly documented by Apple and rarely used by applications, and something of a pain in general.
-Like transaction support, this feature seems headed for real-world extinction, so isn't documented here.]